Introduction

 Inverse kinematics (IK) is the problem of computing motions (in Pink: velocities) that achieve a given set of tasks, such as putting a foot on a surface, moving the center of mass to a target location, etc.

 This documentation assumes you are already familiar with task-based inverse kinematics.
-You can check out for instance this note on inverse kinematics for a general introduction.
+You can check out for instance this post on inverse kinematics for a general introduction.

 Notations